smileboywtu/fastapi-boilerplate/README.md

 make stop
 ```

+# config

+you can write you business config inside `config.py` file, other environments config use by components you can write it into .envs.production directory, please look at the two sample config file:
+- sample.fastapi
+- sameple.postgres

+config and rename it without sample(.fastapi .postgres) and move it into .envs/.production directory.

 # sql write

 if you need to write your own sql function, you need to read the doc first, [anosql query options](https://anosql.readthedocs.io/en/latest/defining_queries.html#query-operations).